 Call forwarding don't answer (CFDA) is a feature that allows a subscriber to forward calls to the subscriber's public identity to another location if the calls are not answered within a given number of rings or time period.
 If the subscriber answers the incoming call prior to the specified number of rings or expiry of the time period, the subscriber is connected to the incoming call.
-If the subscriber does not answer the incoming call within the specified number of rings or expiry of the time period, the subscriber of rings or expiry of the time period, the call is forwarded to the forward-to number.
+If the subscriber does not answer the incoming call within the specified number of rings or expiry of the time period, the call is forwarded to the forward-to number.
 Until the call is answered (either by the originally called UE or by a forward-to UE), the caller hears audible ringing.
 The analog user interface CFDA feature is described in [GR 586].